JuliaLang/Compat.jl/README.md

 ## New macros

-* `@vectorize_1arg` and `@vectorize_2arg` are deprecated on Julia 0.6 in favor
-  of the broadcast syntax ([#17302]). `Compat.@dep_vectorize_1arg` and `Compat.@dep_vectorize_2arg` are provided so that packages can still provide the deprecated definitions without causing a depwarn in the package itself before all the users are upgraded.

-  Packages are expected to use this until all users of the deprecated vectorized function have migrated.
-These macros will be dropped when the support for `0.6` is dropped from `Compat`.

 * `@nospecialize` has been added ([#22666]).

 * The logging macros `@error`, `@warn`, `@info` and `@debug` can be used as